Integrability of Conformal Loop Ensemble: Imaginary DOZZ Formula and Beyond: Preliminaries

 In this section we review the precise definitions of some $\gamma$-LQG surfaces and Liouville fields mentioned in~Section~\ref{subsec:method}.
 For more background, we refer to~\cite{ghs-mating-survey,vargas-dozz-notes} and references therein, as well as the preliminary sections in \cite{AHS-SLE-integrability, ARS-FZZ}.
+We will often use probabilistic language in the setting of non-probability measures.
+Let $M$ be a $\sigma$-finite measure on a measurable space $(\Omega, \cF)$.
+Assume that the $\cF$-measurable function $X:(\Omega,\cF)\rta (E,\cE)$ takes values in $(E,\cE)$.
+We call the pushforward measure $M_X = X_*M$ on $(E,\sigma(X))$ the \emph{law} of $X$, and say that $X$ is \emph{sampled} from $M_X$.
+We also write $M_X[f] := \int f(x) M_X(dx)$.
+The total mass of a finite measure $M$ is expressed as $|M|$, and the probability measure proportional to $M$ is denoted by $M^{\#}=|M|^{-1}M$.